Skip to main content

 Prompt Engineering

 Prompt engineering is the discipline of crafting inputs to large language models that reliably produce high-quality, task-appropriate outputs.
-It spans simple instruction writing through advanced techniques like chain-of-thought reasoning, few-shot exemplars, and structured output schemas.
+The fundamental insight is that LLMs are instruction-following systems with specific cognitive biases and failure modes that can be anticipated and mitigated through careful input design.
 Effective prompt engineering reduces hallucination, improves consistency, and often eliminates the need for fine-tuning.
+A well-engineered prompt is deterministic in intent even when the model is stochastic in output.

 Use this skill when designing prompts for production systems, debugging inconsistent LLM outputs, building prompt templates for repeatable workflows, or evaluating whether a task can be solved with prompting alone versus requiring fine-tuning.